bazaarvoice/swat-proxy/README.md

 ### Manipulations

 `swat-proxy` provides an enumeration of supported DOM manipulations.
 They are:
-  * APPEND: Insert content as the last child of each of the selected elements.
+  * `APPEND`: Insert content as the last child of each of the selected elements.
-  * PREPEND: Insert content as the first child of each of the selected elements.
+  * `PREPEND`: Insert content as the first child of each of the selected elements.
-  * REPLACE: Replace selected elements with content.
+  * `REPLACE`: Replace selected elements with content.
-  * WRAP: Wrap selected elements with content.
+  * `WRAP`: Wrap selected elements with content.

 For more information on these manipulations, see https://github.com/cheeriojs/cheerio#manipulation.

 ## Contributing

+Please create JIRA tickets under the SWAT project and submit PRs for inclusion.

 ### Start the Proxy locally